dunhamsteve/newt/README.md

 - [ ] check (either check at _ or infer and let it throw)
 - [ ] nf (ditto, but print value.
 WHNF for now    )
 - [ ] operators / mixfix
+  - Maybe put operators in parser state and update, ideally we'd have mixfix though
+  - how does agda handle clashes between names and mixfix?
+  - it seems to allow overlap: if, if_then, if_then_else_

+Testing:

+- [ ] black box testing
+  - [ ] bug.newt should fail with a certain parse error, but there will be noise, so look for specific error?
+  - [ ] zoo?.newt should complete successfully
+  - [ ]

 Misc:
 - [x] vscode support for .newt